evertondavid/RESTful-With-AspNet-8-and-React/README.md

-# ASP.NET Core API Restful with Docker
+# ASP.NET Core API Restful with React

 ## Project Overview

 This project is a RESTful API developed using ASP.NET Core, designed to showcase best practices in building scalable web APIs.
 It features a MySQL database, utilizes ASP.NET Versioning, Evolve for database migrations, and Serilog for logging.
 This API is fully equipped with Swagger for API documentation, supports XML format, HATEOAS, CORS, and JWT for authentication.
-Enhancements such as Docker support, GitHub Actions integration, and multi-database compatibility are currently in progress.
+Enhancements such as GitHub Actions integration, and multi-database compatibility are currently in progress.

 ### Key Features: